slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *'Only fools rush into a situation.
 By committing too quickly you lose your maneuverability.'*

-Don't be thirsty.
+> *'Who seeks shall find.' -- Sophocles*

 > *'No matter how great the talent or efforts, some things just take time.
 You can’t produce a baby in one month by getting nine women pregnant.' -- Warren Buffett*

-> *'You finished ahead of time, that means you forgot something.'*

 > *'Vai procurar, vai achar o que não tinha perdido.'*

-> *'Who seeks shall find.' -- Sophocles*

 > *'Everything should be made as simple as possible, but not simpler.' -- Albert Einstein*

-'Position yourself for victory.'
+Position yourself for victory.
+Convenience (location) is better than space amount.
+Trade space for time.

 > *'Start as close to the end as possible.' -- Kurt Vonnegu*

-> *'Convenience (location) is better than space amount.'*

-> *'Trade space for time.'*

 <!--
+> *'My life is better when I’m spontaneous after I’ve done my most important thing.
+Being spontaneous before that, that’s where it becomes a distraction and does me harm.' -- Gary Keller*

 > *'Trees that are slow to grow bear the best fruit.' -- Molière*

 15. Waiting may be the best course of action.
 A fountain gets muddy with but little stirring up, and does not get clear by our meddling with it but by our leaving it alone. -- Balthasar Gracian